Learn common Weather idioms in English with meaning and examples.

 - Example: I know Andrew can seem abrasive, but he wants to shake things up.
 To me his ideas are a breath of fresh air.

 (Every Cloud Has a) Silver Lining

 - Meaning: A positive aspect of a bad situation

 - Example: The silver lining to the layoffs is that we all have more office space now.

 - Example: It’ll be a cold day in July when our team wins the championship.
 We’re terrible.

 - Meaning: To be very unlikely to succeed at something

-- Example: The small boat had a snowball’s chance in hell of surviving the storm.
+- Example: That small boat has a snowball’s chance in hell of surviving the hurricane.

 A storm in a teacup

 - Meaning: Unnecessary anger or worry about an unimportant or trivial matter